ndeyoung2/ndeyoung2/README.md

 ### Hello World!
 I am Natalie DeYoung Ricci, and welcome to my Github!

-I am a software engineer working primarily with Javascript.
+I am a software engineer working primarily with the PERN stack and Javascript.
 Through my work, I hope to make the world a better, more beautiful place.

 ### Tech Stack